JamesLavin/command_line_email/README.md

 ## WARNING - NOT YET FULLY IMPLEMENTED

 This program still needs some work before I finish gemifying it.
+I have not yet created the bin/ directory file and currently run this by calling lib/command_line_email.rb directly.

 ## Installation